 – The flux scale is Reflectance factor, or REFF [= I/F / cos(i) ].
 The uncertainty in wavelength is removed from these files when present.

 – Thumbnails have been produced to provide a quick visual diagnostic in the VESPA portal and other interfaces.

 The library is presented in a table with descriptive parameters for each spectrum, extracted from the PDS labels:

 – Data description complies with the EPN-TAP protocol, with addition of extra parameters to accommodate most of the original label content.

 – As a general rule, the original indexing and description of samples is not modified from the original PDS dataset.
 This leads to some inconsistencies and difficulties to locate spectra, even when querying the descriptive keywords (see below).

 – Units are made consistent for each quantity (e.g., particle size always in µm).

 – Some obvious formatting issues and inconsistencies are fixed both in the table and spectra.

-See the complete data service in VESPA (schema name is pds_speclib).
+See the complete data service in VESPA (the schema name is crism_speclib).